Where to go next after Bada

 Quick Guide to Kandungaw Peak

 The hiking community is so interconnected that when you get affiliated with one, you’ll instantly get linked with other hikers.
-That’s how I met them – social climbing at its finest.
+That’s how I met them—social climbing at its finest.
 We used to climb together to talk, air out our individual burdens, and laugh to forget the daunting tasks of our respective mundane lives.
-Weekends became our protected time to chase peaks, sunrise and sunsets, waterfalls, and love that followed thereafter.
-And while “where-to-go-next” became a standard question asked upon reaching the summit, truth is… we all know where we are going – the ecstasy of the view at the summit is just blinding us.
-We all go to our separate lives.

-Gaining friends in the mountains is quick and easy – trailfood and few shots of empe’ are the key.
+Gaining friends in the mountains is quick and easy—trailfood and a few shots of empe’ are the key.
 But keeping them for life is the real work.
-Sooner or later, the group will disband; each one will follow trails that would lead to the summits of their own lives.
-Somehow, the group chat comes alive, but most the year, it lies idly, toppled over by other chats that demand more attention.
-Truth be told, there are some moments that we can no longer recreate.
+Sooner or later, the group will disband; each one will follow trails that will lead to the summits of their own lives.

 7